-By default Enable any USB Device connection to the USB port radio is selected.
+By default the Enable any USB Device connection to the USB port Yes radio button is selected.
 This setting lets you connect and access all your USB drives.

-- 5. Select the No radio button. - 6.
+- Select the No radio button. - 6.
 Click the Approved Devices button.

 The approved and available USB devices display.